 On 1 January 2020, the Company subleased part of its office space in CapitaGreen to its affiliates.
 Where the underlying lease remained a liability to the Company, the remaining net investment in sublease was recognised under right-of-use asset.

-2020 \$'000 2019 \$'000
+The sublease arrangement ended during the financial year ended 31 December 2021.

-Net investment in sublease

-Beginning of financial year Addition for the year Lease payment received Finance income Disposals 355 (218) 7 1,502 (3,169) 101 (5,233)

-End of financial year 144 -
+Net investment in sublease \$'000 2020 \$'000 Beginning of financial year Addition for the year Lease payment received Finance income 144 - (145) 1 - 355 (218) 7 End of financial year - 144